Sneha529-oss/Sneha529-oss/README.md

 - Developed an AI-powered chatbot using **Botpress**.
 - Worked on conversational AI and explored practical applications of AI agents.
-- Gained hands-on experience in building and testing AI-based solutions.
+- Gained hands-on experience in building and testing AI- based solutions.

 ---